Things to know about this course:

 If you have any other questions you would like to have answered in this document, send them my way.

-Assignment: Take the D2L Quiz: Syllabus Questions.These are all questions about information that is (I believe) on this page.
+Assignment for this lesson: Take the D2L Quiz: Syllabus Questions.These are all questions about information that is (I believe) on this page.
 You may regard this as an open-book quiz (you may come back and reread this page as you take the quiz).
 You may retake this quiz (though I really hope that won't be necessary).
 This quiz has the one and only purpose of making sure that you read this page of information.